Marco Lombardo

 Marco was commonly regarded as a very courteous and well-learned man, but disdainful and choleric.
 He appears as a character in Canto 16 of Purgatorio, the second canticle of Dante Alighieri's Divine Comedy, to discuss morality and corruption.
-Marco is the first soul to ask Dante the pilgrim to pray for him in Purgatorio.
+Marco asks Dante the pilgrim to pray for his soul.

 He is also mentioned anecdotally in a thirteenth-century collection of short stories entitled Novellino, Francesco da Buti's commentary to the Divine Comedy, and the Nuova Cronica by Giovanni Villani.